 – What enhancements to the signalling and control architecture are required to support the distributed ENUM signalling system?

-– What enhancements to the signalling and control architecture are required to support VoLTE/ViLTE and IMT-2020 services including eMBB, mMTC and uRLLC, and other new value-added services?
+– What enhancements to the signalling and control architecture are required to support VoLTE/ViLTE, VoNR/ViNR, and IMT-2020 services including eMBB, mMTC and uRLLC, and other new value-added services introduced in IMT-2030?

-– What enhancements to the signalling and control architecture are required to assure security of signalling and control, and to support services and/or applications of public interest such as emergency call handling, number portability, privacy, etc.?

 – What activity is needed to prepare common Guidelines by the ITU-T and ITU-D Sectors, containing different aspects related to network and service deployment strategies and scenarios to support the implementation of signalling protocols in networks and services?

 – What coordination mechanisms are needed in regards of the signalling and protocol development for emerging telecommunication networks in cooperation with the ITU-T study groups and with other standards development organizations (SDOs)?